 Dried dates also taste sweeter than fresh dates, since they lose water during drying, and water loss concentrates their natural sugar content.

 Fresh dates are usually lighter in color too.
 Whereas dried dates are usually dark brown to black in color; fresh ones are usually yellow to light brown.

 Getting fresh dates is important to ensure you’re getting fruit with the lowest histamine content.
-If you live in certain areas, like Southern California or Arizona, you can buy fresh dates from local farms during the early fall.
-Some of these farms also ship fresh dates around the country.
+Your first stop: local farms.
+If you’re fortunate enough to live in areas like Southern California or Arizona, you might stumble upon the hidden gems during the early fall season.

-Two of the most popular types of dates are the Medjool date, with a chewy caramel flavor, and the Degelet Noor, a bit firmer but with the same naturally sweet flavor.
-If fresh, all dates are low in histamine, so choose the ones you can find.
+Two of the most popular types of fresh dates are the Medjool date, with a chewy caramel flavor, and the Degelet Noor, a bit firmer but with the same naturally sweet flavor.
+Both the Medjool date and the Degelet Noor share a common thread—they are low in histamine, making them suitable choices for individuals on a low-histamine diet.

 Dates Are Nutritious Too

 Beyond being a low-histamine fruit, there are other perks of eating dates in moderation.
 Dates are a potassium-rich fruit with a 3.5-ounce5-ounce~142g serving supplying 20% of the recommended daily intake.
 (3)

 Plus, they’re packed with fiber, around 7 grams in a 3.5-ounce~142g serving.
 (3) Most people only get half the amount of fiber that experts recommend.

 Like other fruits and vegetables, dates contain free-radical fighting antioxidants, including phenols (5), carotenoids (4), and flavonoids (5).
 Flavonoids play an important role in brain health and blood sugar regulation, while carotenoids may lower the risk of eye-related problems, like age-related macular degeneration.

 Phenols have anti-inflammatory activity, along with their free radical scavenging benefits.